As an Amazon Associate we earn from qualifying purchases.

 The Slut, also known eponymously as the Eggslut, is a coddled egg and pureed potatoes served with buttered toast.
 It is a masterclass in simple ingredients and recipes done to a high standard of excellence.

 Normally, I am out in Vegas for about 2 weeks a year for work.
 One morning on the way to a tradeshow, I was walking through the Cosmopolitan and noticed a line all the way around the atrium.
 Shocked, I had to see what it was for.

 For those of you in the know, it was Eggslut.
 Being a guy I was instantly intrigued when a food place has an impressive line, I knew I had to try this spot.

-Our Approach to an Instant Pot Eggslut Coddled Egg Dish
+My Approach to an Instant Pot Eggslut Coddled Egg Dish

-Our approach to recreating this dish is to break down each of the components one by one and recreate a similar version that you can make in your Instant Pot.
+My approach to recreating this dish is to break down each of the components one by one and recreate a similar version that you can make in your Instant Pot.

-Disclaimer: while I have eaten at Eggslut, I am not familiar with the specifics of their recipe or exact ingredients.
+Disclaimer: While I have eaten at Eggslut, I am not familiar with the specifics of their recipe or exact ingredients.
 So while this recipe is inspired by Eggslut, it is based on the ingredients and techniques I believe are best to create this dish.

 First things first, can you use mashed potatoes?
 Yes you can.
 Should you use mashed potatoes… kind of.

 So one of the things that I love about the potato puree at Eggslut is how light it is.
 If I had to guess, they use Russet (Idaho) potatoes as these are famously fluffy when cooked.

 I will be using Yukon Gold in my recipe.
 This is because Yukons, while not quite as fluffy, have a richer creamier flavor that I think matches up with the egg yolk better.